dalong0514/readnotes/20190106计算原文/2019116AutoCAD-Platform-Customization/2019116AutoCAD-Platform-Customization0202.md

 ### 2.2.1 Setting and Using Variables

 In an AutoLISP program, it is not uncommon to want to use the same value more than once or to use a value returned by one function as a value for an argument in another function.
 Variables allow you to define a named location in memory to temporarily store a value.
 AutoLISP supports two types of variables: user-defined and predefined.

-User-defined variables are those that you or another developer create for use in an AutoLISP program.

-Predefined variables are those that are automatically defined and assigned a specific value by the AutoLISP environment for each drawing that is created or opened.
+1) User-defined variables are those that you or another developer create for use in an AutoLISP program.
+2) Predefined variables are those that are automatically defined and assigned a specific value by the AutoLISP environment for each drawing that is created or opened.

-### 2.2.2 Defining and Using User-Defined Variables
+### 2.2.1.1 Defining and Using User-Defined Variables

 You can define a variable, called a user-defined variable, by using the AutoLISP setq function.
 By default each user-defined variable exists only in the context of the drawing in which it is defined; once the drawing is closed, the variable and its value are lost.

 NOTE: If you need to retain the value assigned to a variable beyond the drawing it was defined in, consider using a custom dictionary object to store the value in a drawing, or use the Registry (Windows) or Plist file (Mac OS).
 I discussed these and other ways of storing values earlier, in the「Storing and Retrieving Values」section.

+1『上面的知识点以后肯定会用到，用「custom dictionary object」或者「Registry」来存储数据，这样的数据可以在不同的图纸之间使用了。』

 The following shows the syntax of the setq function: